zxing-js/library/README.md

 Node Usage
 ----------

-`npm install zxing-typescript --save`
+`npm i @odahcam/zxing-ts --save`

-If you want to use plain js (build to es5, see tsconfig.js):

-`npm run build.node`

-And the files will be available in `build/commonjs` folder.

-To use in node you will need to provide an implementation of [`LuminanceSource`](https://github.com/aleris/zxing-typescript/blob/master/src/core/LuminanceSource.ts) for an image.
-A starting point is [`SharpImageLuminanceSource`](https://github.com/aleris/zxing-typescript/blob/master/src/test/core/SharpImageLuminanceSource.ts) from tests that is using [sharp image processing](https://github.com/lovell/sharp) node library.
+To use in node you will need to provide an implementation of [`LuminanceSource`](https://github.com/odahcam/zxing-ts/blob/master/src/core/LuminanceSource.ts) for an image.
+A starting point is [`SharpImageLuminanceSource`](https://github.com/odahcam/zxing-ts/blob/master/src/test/core/SharpImageLuminanceSource.ts) from tests that is using [sharp image processing](https://github.com/lovell/sharp) node library.

-No examples are availabe for now, however you can have a look at the extensive [tests cases](https://github.com/aleris/zxing-typescript/tree/master/src/test/core/qrcode).
+No examples are availabe for now, however you can have a look at the extensive [tests cases](https://github.com/odahcam/zxing-ts/tree/master/src/test/core/qrcode).

 Text Encoding and Decoding
 ==========================

 To decode a barcode, the library needs at some point to decode from bits to text.
 Also, to generate a barcode it needs to encode text to bits.
 Unfortunately, the state of encoding and decoding text in javascript/browser is somehow messy at the moment.

-To have full support for all encodings in [CharacterSetECI](https://github.com/aleris/zxing-typescript/blob/master/src/core/common/CharacterSetECI.ts) *except Cp437* use [text-encoding](https://github.com/inexorabletash/text-encoding) library.
+To have full support for all encodings in [CharacterSetECI](https://github.com/odahcam/zxing-ts/blob/master/src/core/common/CharacterSetECI.ts) *except Cp437* use [text-encoding](https://github.com/inexorabletash/text-encoding) library.
 The library is used implicitly for node (and tests), but is an optional dependency for browser because is rather large (> 600k).
 You will need to include it yourself if you want/need to use it.

 By default, in browser, [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder)/[TextEncoder](https://developer.mozilla.org/ro/docs/Web/API/TextEncoder) web api are used if available (take care as these are labeled as experimental as of this writing).
 Also, be aware that TextEncoder encodes only to UTF-8 as per spec.
-If these are not available the library falls back to a minimal implementation that only encodes and decodes to/from UTF-8 (see [`StringEncoding`](https://github.com/aleris/zxing-typescript/blob/master/src/core/util/StringEncoding.ts)).
+If these are not available the library falls back to a minimal implementation that only encodes and decodes to/from UTF-8 (see [`StringEncoding`](https://github.com/odahcam/zxing-ts/blob/master/src/core/util/StringEncoding.ts)).

 Porting Information
 ===================